Thickening of the walls of small ARTERIES or ARTERIOLES due to cell proliferation or HYALINE deposition.

 (+info)

 Types include hyaline arteriolosclerosis and hyperplastic arteriolosclerosis, both involved with vessel wall thickening and ...
 Arteriolosclerosis is a form of cardiovascular disease involving hardening and loss of elasticity of arterioles or small ...
-It is a type of arteriolosclerosis, which refers to thickening of the arteriolar wall and is part of the ageing process. ...
+It is a type of arteriolosclerosis, which refers to thickening of the arteriolar wall and is part of the aging process. ...
 Hyaline arteriolosclerosis is a major morphologic characteristic of benign nephrosclerosis, in which the arteriolar narrowing ...

 Arteriolosclerosis, unlike atherosclerosis, is a sclerosis that only affects small arteries and arterioles, which carry ... "hyaline arteriolosclerosis".
 Retrieved 2015-06-19.
 "Angioplasty".
 MedlinePlus.
 "Coronary Artery Bypass Surgery".
 MedlinePlus. " ...